SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/07-formatting-via-cds-annotations/readme.md

 ## 1. Add CDS annotations for the list report page

-So far we have focused on the "flexible" part of the SAP Fiori elements programming model by developing a custom section and a controller extension.
+So far we have focused on the "flexible" part of the SAP Fiori elements programming model by developing custom sections and a controller extension.
 Now it's time to focus on the "SAP Fiori elements" part and its metadata-driven approach.
 With this approach, metadata about the backend OData service is interpreted by SAP Fiori elements, as this metadata contains annotations (think "instructions") on how to display its data in a user interface.
 Annotations can be maintained as part of the backend or be added as part of the SAP Fiori elements application, which is what we will do here.

 Interestingly, there are already some annotations in the `app/bookshop-ui/annotations.cds` file, which where added semi-automatically (we said "yes" to that) by the SAP Fiori Tools Application Generator (see [chapter 2](/chapters/02-create-fe-app/)).
 For the sake of learning however, we will delete these annotations now and rebuild them step by step, so we understand how they work.